Ramiz Raja: Education

 Raja is an alumnus of Sadiq Public School, Bahawalpur, Aitchison College, Lahore and Government College University, Lahore.

 Marriage

-Raja is married two times.
-The parents of one of his wives had roots in British India; his mother-in-law hailed from Delhi and his father-in-law from Karnal, Haryana.
+The parents of his wife had roots in British India; his mother-in-law hailed from Delhi and his father-in-law from Karnal, Haryana.

 Rajasthani architecture

 An admirer of Rajasthani architecture, he asked Pakistani architect Nayyar Ali Dada to design his Lahore house on the pattern of Jaipur's Rambagh Palace.

 Domestic career

 Raja made his first-class cricket debut in 1978, scoring over 9,000 runs in List A and 10,000 runs in first class matches.
 He made his Test debut against England in 1984 and ODI debut against New Zealand in 1985.
 Raja was regarded as one of the prominent batters playing in Pakistan's domestic cricket.

 International career

 Golden years

 When he got his first opportunity to play in a Test match, against England, Raja's performance was unimpressive, as he was dismissed for 1 run in each innings.
 However, with the retirement of several players in the Pakistan squad and with the help of his years of experience in first-class cricket, Raja was able to secure a spot in the national side.

 He played international cricket for 13 years, appearing in 57 Test matches, with a career average of 31.83 and scoring two centuries.
 In the One Day International arena, he played 198 matches and scored 9 centuries.
 He was a member of the national side that reached the semi-finals of the 1987 World Cup.
 He scored 2 centuries in the 1992 World Cup, which was held in Australia, including a century against New Zealand, who had been undefeated during that period.
 He was awarded the man of the match for his match winning performance which earned Pakistan a place in the semi-finals of the tournament.
 In the final against England, Raja had the honour of taking the final catch which won the World Cup for Pakistan.
 This became the pinnacle of his cricketing career, as within a year of this triumph, he had lost form and was dropped from the national side.